 2013 marks the second edition of the Paperazzo HAPTIK AWARD, an award honoring the haptic qualities of paper and print products, organized by the eponymous German branch magazine Paperazzo.
 This award is not a singular phenomenon: At every branch event I have been to in the past year, haptic communication and sensory marketing were the buzz words of the print and paper industry.
 This was reason enough for us to have a closer look at this topic.

-During my marketing studies I came across an article by Aradhna Krishna, who is considered a pionieer in the research of what is called sensory marketing, which she defines as marketing that engages the consumers’ senses and affects their behavior.
+During my marketing studies, I came across an article by Aradhna Krishna, who is considered a pioneer in the research of what is called sensory marketing, which she defines as marketing that engages the consumers’ senses and affects their behavior.
 More precisely the sensory aspects of products affect our emotions, memories, perceptions, preferences, choices, and consumption of these products.

 One of these senses is the haptic sense, also called touch.
 What makes touch particular is the fact that in order to experience it we need to contact an object.
 This contact can tell us about the object’s shape, size, surface, material, texture, weight, temperature etc.